 - Don’t make dessert.
 It’s just extra food, and the ingredients can be expensive.

 What is your #1 tip for making affordable meals or keeping the grocery bill low?
 Let me know if you have any questions about my meals!

-Enter your information now to receive your printable Monthly Dinner Idea Collection -- a list of dinner ideas for the ENTIRE YEAR with clickable recipe links.
+Sign up here to receive your printable Monthly Dinner Idea Collection -- a list of dinner ideas for the ENTIRE YEAR with many clickable recipe links.